TRI-ML/sequentialized_barnard_tests/README.md

 We assume that any specified virtual / conda environment has been activated for all subsequent code snippets.

 # Quick Start Guides
+We include key notes for understanding the core ideas of the STEP code.
+For additional illustration, see the resources in the notebooks folder.

 ## Quick Start Guide: Making a STEP Policy for Specific \{n_max, alpha\}

 ### (1A) Understanding the Accepted Shape Parameters
 In order to synthesize a STEP Policy for specific values of n_max and alpha, one additional set of parametric decisions will be required.
 The user will need to set the risk budget shape, which is specified by choice of function family (p-norm vs zeta-function) and particular shape parameter.
 The shape parameter is real-valued; it is used directly for zeta functions and is exponentiated for p-norms.